Azure/MS-AMP/docs/introduction.md

 ## Features

-__MS-AMP__ is an automatic mixed precision package for deep learning developed by Microsoft:
+__MS-AMP__ is an automatic mixed precision package for deep learning developed by Microsoft.

 Features: